For Embattled Incumbents, Those Final Poll Numbers Are Often Painfully Accurate

 The Romanoff Lie-nasty

-The Denver Post: “U.S. Senate candidate Andrew Romanoff acknowledged tonight that he discussed three possible jobs with the deputy …
+The Denver Post: “U.S. Senate candidate Andrew Romanoff acknowledged tonight that he discussed three possible jobs with the deputy chief …

 I Think the Colorado Polls Are Trying to Tell Us Something.